AxonIQ/reference-guide/part-iv-advanced-tuning/performance-tuning.md

 There is no default behavior for all types of applications.
 Some will specify a number of events after which a snapshot will be created, while other applications require a time-based snapshotting interval.
 Whatever way you choose for your application, make sure snapshotting is in place if you have long-living aggregates.

-See [Using Snapshot Events](https://github.com/AxonFramework/ReferenceGuide/tree/3f006f8eeb862583f15d68381846baf9dd4a561e/part4/5-repositories-and-event-stores.md#using-snapshot-events) for more about snapshotting.
+See [Using Snapshot Events](../part-iii-infrastructure-components/repository-and-event-store.md#snapshotting) for more information about snapshotting.

 ## Event Serializer tuning